ballerina-platform/ballerina-dev-website/learn/guides/asyncapi-tool.md

 bal asyncapi -i hello.yaml -o ./output_path
 ```

-## Example on the usage of the tool
+## Example of the usage of the tool

-The below is an example of the usage of the AsyncAPI tool based on the the [AsyncAPI specification for Slack](https://github.com/ballerina-platform/asyncapi-triggers/blob/main/asyncapi/slack/asyncapi.yml).
+Below is an example of the usage of the AsyncAPI tool based on the [AsyncAPI specification for Slack](https://github.com/ballerina-platform/asyncapi-triggers/blob/main/asyncapi/slack/asyncapi.yml).

 ```yaml
 asyncapi: 2.1.0